turingschool-examples/javascript-foundations/adopt-a-dog/README.md

 ## Installation Steps

 In order to be able to run these tests you need to install the dependencies at the root level of this repository.
-Find the directions [here]([root-level of this repository](https://github.com/turingschool-examples/javascript-foundations)).
+Find the directions at the [root-level of this repository](https://github.com/turingschool-examples/javascript-foundations).

 ### Running the Tests